 But despite how painful it seemed at the time, the actual process of regaining control wasn't nearly as difficult as I made it out to be in my head.

 Of all the strategies I shared with that class, every problem above could be fixed by learning to master what they paid attention to.
-It meant eliminating low value distractions, and learning to focus on the right things.
+It meant eliminating low value distractions, and strategically focusing on the right things.

 Some were happy to learn.
 Others thought it was too good to be true.
 And I don’t blame them- if your history with time management isn’t great, you have every reason to be skeptical.

 The most frustrating objections I heard about learning manage attention were people thinking it meant being more disciplined, using more willpower, and giving up more fun.

 This couldn’t be further from the truth.

 You don’t need to give up social media.
 You don’t need to give up Netflix.
 And you definitely don’t need to have more discipline and willpower.

 I get more done now than ever before, but have to use less discipline.
 I can mindlessly swipe Instagram for an hour if I want, or watch another lizard people documentary with a glass of wine after dinner, if that’s what makes me happy.
 And don’t get me started on video games.
 Of course, this change doesn’t happen overnight, but it’s not a difficult process.

 When Kingshuk, our growth strategist, spent a week over at my apartment, he observed my work schedule and said

 “Holy crap, you could literally do nothing but surf and play video games after 1pm and it wouldn’t impact your current standard of living at all.”